Eating Apples With IBS: Dried, Green, Peeled, Cooked Apples, & more.

 Quick Insights: What you need to know.

-• Apples are high FODMAP fruits, containing both fructose and sorbitol.
+• Apples are high-FODMAP fruits containing both fructose and sorbitol.

 Are apples good or bad for IBS?

 Apples are high in both sorbitol and fructose.
-Fructose and sorbitol are both FODMAPs (rapidly-fermented short-chain carbohydrates) that can trigger your IBS symptoms (ref).
+Fructose and sorbitol are FODMAPs (rapidly-fermented short-chain carbohydrates) that can trigger your IBS symptoms (ref).
 So, apples are generally BAD for IBS.

-Today we will discuss the effect of apples on your IBS, which is dependent on many factors such as:
+Today we will discuss the effect of apples on your IBS, which is dependent on many factors, such as:

 • The cause and the type of your IBS.